caramelomartins/awesome-linters/README.md

 - [tidyall](https://metacpan.org/release/Code-TidyAll) - an all-in-one code
   tidier and validator with many available backends, caching, filtering-by-paths, and some other features.
+- [Trunk Check](https://trunk.io/check) - runs 100+ tools to format, lint,
+  static-analyze, and security-check dozens of languages and config formats.
+Can be applied only to diffs; so it doesn't flag pre-existing issues.
 - [violations-lib](https://github.com/tomasbjerre/violations-lib) - a library
   for parsing reports from static code analyzers.
 Can be used with Jenkins, Gradle, Maven and command line tools.